CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

 ## Challenge

-Your task is to create a series of API endpoints that perform basic [CRUD (Create, Read, Update)](https://www.codecademy.com/articles/what-is-crud) operations for a simple hacker model.
-The hacker model is an object that contains information about hackers attending CruzHacks 2021.
+Your task is to create a series of API endpoints that perform basic [CRUD (Create, Read, Update)](https://www.codecademy.com/articles/what-is-crud) operations for a simple application portal.
+The application database will consist of hacker documents, which stores hacker information.
 You are expected to create API endpoints that supports POST, PUT, and GET requests.

-* POST will create a hacker object in your database
+* POST will create a hacker document in your database
 * PUT will update your hacker's data
 * GET will retreieve that information and display it in your appliacation portal until it's been submitted.